-12. The minimum proportion of employment land oversupply that can be attributed towards the Black Country and the role of other authorities within the South Staffordshire FEMA in contributing to unmet needs is to be addressed through a separately drafted statement of common ground covering the entire South Staffordshire FEMA geography.
+- 17. Supporting work commissioned to examine the apportionment of WMI6 suggests it can provide additional surplus B8 employment land to a wider travel to work area including the Black Country authorities, equating to 67ha of B8 land to the four Black Country authorities making up the Black Country FEMA.
+CCDC has formally stated their employment land provision in their forthcoming Regulation 19 Pre-Submission Local Plan includes 10 ha of employment land at the West Midlands Interchange as identified in the SFRI 2021 Study.
+The remaining land supply from WMI aside from the South Staffordshire, Cannock Chase and Black Country apportionment has not to date been formally stated as necessary to meet needs by the other local authorities in the WMI travel to work area.
+This may increase the apportionment of land from WMI which could potentially be apportioned towards the unmet needs of the Black Country FEMA, dependent on the stance of other authorities related to the site. - 18.
+The minimum proportion of employment land oversupply that can be attributed towards the Black Country and the role of other authorities within the South Staffordshire FEMA in contributing to unmet needs is to be addressed through a separately drafted statement of common ground covering the entire South Staffordshire FEMA geography.
 SSDC and CCDC consider that this FEMA-wide statement of common ground is the appropriate mechanism by which to address these strategic employment needs, whilst acknowledging that the Black Country FEMA authorities will also need to hold duty to cooperate discussions with other local authorities holding strong or moderate functional economic relationships with that area in addressing employment shortfalls.
-This separate statement of common ground is also considered a more appropriate mechanism by which to address SSDC and CCDC stances on the need for an updated evidence base regarding West Midlands Strategic Employment Sites.
+This separate statement of common ground is also considered a more appropriate mechanism by which to address SSDC and CCDC stances on needs relating to the evidence base on West Midlands Strategic Employment Sites.
+The original SoCG covering the South Staffordshire FEMA was signed in 2022 by Cannock Chase District Council but will be revisited once the South Staffordshire EDNA has been completed.